The Great Wall (film): Plot

-It is revealed that the previous attacks had been a distraction so that the Tao Tie could dig a tunnel at the base of the Wall.
+It is revealed that the previous attacks had been a distraction so that the Tao Tei could dig a tunnel at the base of the Wall.
 While Lin investigates, Tovar and Ballard steal black powder and escape, knocking Garin unconscious for trying to stop them.
-Garin is arrested by the Nameless Order for his apparent betrayal and is locked up in the Wall.
-Some distance away, Ballard betrays and abandons Tovar.
-Ballard is later captured by bandits, who accidentally ignite the powder, killing the Westerner and themselves.
-At the capital, the envoy presents the captive Tao Tie to the Emperor.
-The creature awakens and reveals its position to its queen, who signals the Tao Tie to attack.
+Garin is arrested and jailed for his apparent betrayal.

+Some distance away, Tovar is abandoned by Ballard, who is killed when he is captured by bandits who accidentally ignite the powder.
+At the capital, the envoy presents the captive Tao Tei to the Emperor.
+The creature awakens and reveals its position to its queen, who signals the Tao Tei to attack.

-The Order rushes to the capital.
-Lin orders the use of hot-air balloons and sets Garin free before leaving.
-Wang tells him to warn the outside world, but Garin boards the last balloon with Peng and Wang.
+Lin orders the use of hot-air balloons to rush to warn the capital and sets Garin free before embarking.
+Wang tells him to warn the outside world, but he boards the last balloon with Peng and Wang.
 They arrive just in time to save Lin from being devoured.
-They land in the Emperor's palace, where Wang proposes killing the queen by tying explosives to the captured Tao Tie and giving it meat to be delivered to the queen.
-While approaching the site, a horde of Tao Tie attack the band, and Peng sacrifices himself to save the others.
+Wang proposes a plan to kill the queen by tying explosives to the captured Tao Tei and giving it meat to be delivered to the queen.
+En route, a horde of Tao Tei attack the band, and Peng sacrifices himself to save the others.

-After releasing the Tao Tie, Lin and Garin climb a tower so that Garin can detonate the explosives with an arrow.
-Wang sacrifices himself to buy time for Lin and Garin to reach the upper floors.
-Two of Garin's arrows are deflected by the Tao Tie queen's bodyguards, but Garin throws the magnet into the horde, creating a gap in the shields, allowing Lin's spear to get through.
-The queen is killed, and the rest of the horde is paralyzed.
-With the threat eliminated, Garin is allowed to return home and elects to take Tovar (whom the Nameless Order recaptured) with him instead of a reward of black powder, much to Tovar's annoyance.
+After releasing the captive Tao Tei, Lin and Garin climb a tower so that he can detonate the explosives with an explosive arrow.
+Two of Garin's arrows are deflected by the Tao Tei queen's bodyguards, and Wang sacrifices himself to buy time for Lin and Garin to reach the upper floors.

+In a last gasp, Garin throws the magnet into the horde, creating a gap in the shields for Lin's spear carrying their last explosive to get through.
+The queen is killed, and the rest of the horde dies.
+Garin is allowed to return home and elects to take Tovar with him instead of a reward of black powder, much to Tovar's annoyance.